 All the installed EOS systems were sold, as the Group does not have a policy of supplying systems free of charge, even to key institutions and opinion leaders.

-The Group counts among its customers some of the world's most prestigious institutions in orthopaedics and musculoskeletal imaging, including the Balgrist University Hospital in Zurich, a world leader in musculoskeletal radiology, and the Hospital for Special Surgery in New York, for some years now the top US hospital in orthopaedics.
-The Group has as its customers 60% of the 50 best US paediatric orthopaedic hospitals (2017 ranking), 24% of the 50 best US adult orthopaedic hospitals (2017 ranking), 13 hospitals from the Shriners network, and 5 hospitals from Assistance Publique/Hôpitaux de Paris (the public hospital system of the city of Paris and its suburbs).
+The Group counts among its customers some of the world's most prestigious institutions in orthopaedics and musculoskeletal imaging, including the Balgrist University Hospital in Zurich, a world leader in musculoskeletal radiology, and the Hospital for Special Surgery in New York, for some years now the top US hospital in orthopaedics and the user of a number of EOS platforms.
+The Group has as its customers 68% of the 50 best US paediatric orthopaedic hospitals (2017 ranking), 56% of the 25 best US adult orthopaedic hospitals (2017 ranking), 100% of the orthopaedic hospitals in the Shriners network, and 5 hospitals from Assistance Publique/Hôpitaux de Paris (the public hospital system of the city of Paris and its suburbs).

-EOS technology has also been chosen by some private, non-academic customers, who have found that it answers their musculoskeletal imaging needs.
-As a result, certain private groups of orthopaedic surgeons in the US are now equipped with EOS systems, as are some private imaging centres in France, Germany, Great Britain, Turkey and Japan.
+The approval of the EOS technology by the best academic centres has led other hospitals and private non-academic clients to acquire the technology to meet their osteo-articular imaging needs.
+As a result, certain private groups of orthopaedic surgeons in the US are now equipped with EOS systems, as are some private imaging centres in France, Germany, Great Britain, Turkey, Australia and Japan.